jsmoriss/adobe-xmp-for-wp/readme.txt

 You can also hook the 'adobe_xmp_cache_dir' filter to modify the default cache folder path.

-= Include a Shortcode in your Post or Page =
+* How do I include a shortcode in a post or page?

 `
 [xmp id="101,ngg-201"]